swseighman/PythonIntro/basics/lists/README.md

 This is the result you want your users to see: clean, neatly formatted output.

-You can also use the string methods from Chapter 2 on any element in this list.
+You can also use the string methods on any element in this list.
 For example, you can format the element `pepperoni` to look more presentable by using the title() method:
 ```
 toppings = [`pepperoni`, `sausage`, `peppers`, `mushrooms`]
 print(toppings[0].title())